David Kaczynski

 David Richard Kaczynski (born October 3, 1949) is an American charity worker.
 He is the younger brother of the domestic terrorist and mathematician Ted Kaczynski, also known as the Unabomber.

 His memoir, Every Last Tie: The Story of the Unabomber and His Family, details both his relationships with his brother and their parents, and his and his wife Linda's decision to report their suspicions of Ted to the Federal Bureau of Investigation (FBI), which ultimately led to his arrest in 1996.
 The decision prompted Ted to cease all communication with his family, including rejecting all of David's attempted correspondence until Ted's suicide in prison in 2023.

 Biography

 Early life

 Kaczynski graduated from Columbia University in 1970.
-Between December 1966 and May 1967, he wrote ten articles for the Columbia Daily Spectator and was promoted to the associate news board in March 1967.
+Between December 1966 and May 1967, he wrote 10 articles for the Columbia Daily Spectator and was promoted to the associate news board in March 1967.
 Kaczynski worked as a schoolteacher in Lisbon, Iowa, in the mid-1970s.

 Like his older brother, David Kaczynski rejected society and lived for an extended period in isolation.
 In 1984, Kaczynski bought a plot of land in remote Brewster County, Texas, dug a hole in the Chihuahuan Desert soil, and partially covered the opening with metal sheets to live in while he built a cabin nearby.
 In 1990, following the death of his father, he returned to society and married his former high school sweetheart, Linda Patrik.
+Ted refused to come to his brother's wedding, and subsequently Linda never met Ted.